Linguistics is the systematic study of human language. Linguists explore how we communicate using language and how languages are structured.

 Students may also switch to Part II of the Linguistics Tripos after successful completion of a Part I in another Tripos.
 The Linguistics Tripos does not require detailed knowledge of a particular language, and so the course is accessible to those who have a general interest in and knowledge of language.

 Applications from mature students taking A levels or Access courses are welcome.
-There are no specific entry requirements for the course.
+There are no specific subject entry requirements for the course.
+You will be asked to submit a piece of written work as part of your application.
+Entry requirements can be found here.